kyma-project/api-gateway/docs/user/troubleshooting-guides/03-70-apirule-v1beta1-management-issues.md

   default     example-apirule     Warning   ["example-host"]
   ```

-- When you try to create APIRule `v1beta1`, modify or delete an APIRule created in version `v1beta1` using `kubectl`, you encounter an error related to the admission webhook.
+- When you try to create, modify, or delete an APIRule created in version `v1beta1` using kubectl, you encounter an error related to the admission webhook.
   ```bash
   kubectl apply apirules.v1beta1.gateway.kyma-project.io -n $NAMESPACE $APIRULE_NAME -oyaml